 The preceding sections showed how we can think of world economic geography as a balance between concentration forces and dispersion forces.
-What light does this shed on thinking about future change in a globalizing world economy?
+What light does this shed on thinking about future change in the world economy?
 We organize remarks under three headings.
-First, sectorally; what sort of activities are likely to remain concentrated, and which are likely to disperse?
+First, sectorally; what sort of activities are likely to remain concentrated, and what are likely to disperse?
 Second, by country; what might the cross-country pattern of location look like, and how will the international distribution of income change?
-And third, subnationally, concluding with a discussion of the growth of cities.
-The theme that will run through all three headings is that much activity will move out of existing centers, but relocation will be 'lumpy', benefiting some regions more than others and recoalescing into new patterns of agglomeration.
+And third, subnationally, as we conclude with a discussion of the growth of cities.
+The theme that will run through all three headings is that much activity will move out of existing centers, but relocation will be 'lumpy', benefiting some regions more than others and recoalescing into a new pattern of agglomeration.